 Confused what is the difference between ACCA and ordinary accounting degrees?
 Here's how to tell them apart:

 1. ACCA is a certification, not a university degree

 You get an Accounting degree through university education (Bachelor's degree), but ACCA is a certification for professional accountants.

 Accounting degree allows you to choose what you want to learn.
 You can combine certain subjects that include other specialisations like auditing, finance, taxation, and electives that are related to business, marketing, to name a few.

 Meanwhile, ACCA is only focused on accounting.
 ACCA lessons emphasise accounting techniques that you might not get in college because they are usually more detailed and are specifically for professionals.

 Because ACCA is more aimed at accounting professionals, ACCA lessons are arguably more difficult than accounting degrees.
 With all the fundamentals and in-depth subjects about accounting, you should expect your ACCA journey to become increasingly difficult before you can pass the papers.

 If you want start working soon, ACCA is the fastest route for you.
 You just need to complete a Foundation in Accounting, and you can immediately take ACCA after that.

 5. ACCA is cheaper than college

-If cost is a major consideration for you, ACCA is a cheaper option compared to an accounting degree.
-Not only that, but you can also take your own ACCA qualification without going through college or university.
-This will further reduce your costs because you will only pay the registration, examination and navigation fees rather than the school fees and resources from the university.
+ACCA is a cheaper option compared to an accounting degree.
+Not only that, but you can also get a ACCA qualification without going through any college or university.
+This will further reduce your costs because you only pay the registration, examination and navigation fees rather than university fees.